mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Why is that the first word you choose to describe her?"

-"Well, it's all she does lately.
+"It's all she does lately.
 Half of her day is spent in Shaki, so I don't see her as often."

 "Do you trust her?"